Pitfall II: Lost Caverns: Development

-The chip allowed the game to play music that included a melody track, a harmony track, a base track and percussion.
-This made the game the first Atari 2600 game with a full scored polyphonic musical track.
-The score features a four-part musical score composed by Crane.
-It features a central "heroic" theme that plays before becoming a loop of more atmospheric music.
+The chip enabled the playback of music that included a melody track, a harmony track, a bass track and percussion.
+This made Pitfall II the first Atari 2600 game with a full scored polyphonic musical track.
+The score consists of a four-part musical score composed by Crane, featuring a central "heroic" theme that plays before becoming a loop of more atmospheric music.
 The main theme in the game plays the bass through one channel, two channels play the melody and harmony while the last channel plays percussion sounds.
 The song "Sobre las olas" plays when Harry ascends using a balloon.

 Crane explained that when Activision ported the game to other systems, another game programmer was assigned to convert assets and rewrite the code, as it was not a good use of his time to re-do a game he had already designed.
 The ports of the game for the Atari 800 and Atari 5200 were written by Mike Lorenzen, using Crane's original code with new graphics routines for the Atari hardware.
 The ColecoVision port was written from scratch by Robert Rutowski, and the Commodore 64 version was written from scratch by Tim Shotter.

 Both the Atari 800 and Atari 5200 versions of the game included more areas to explore than the original Atari 2600 version.
 Lorenzen found time during production to create new levels that appear after the first game was completed.
 He explained he made the extra levels as he did not just want to recreate Crane's work, he wanted to "do something and make it better."
 This version is subtitled "The Adventurer’s Edition" on the title screen.